gbliao/MMNet/README.md

 ## Training
-•	Download train-augment dataset from [here](https://pan.baidu.com/share/init?surl=8nVAiOkTKczB_ZpIzBHA0A) [code: haxl]
+•	Download the train-augment dataset from [here](https://pan.baidu.com/share/init?surl=8nVAiOkTKczB_ZpIzBHA0A) [code: haxl]
 •	Download the pretrained backbone Res2Net(baseWidth = 48, scale = 2) from [here](https://github.com/Res2Net/Res2Net-PretrainedModels)
 •	Modify your `train_dataroot` and `pre_trained_root` in train.py
 •	Train the MMNet: `python train.py`

 ## Results
 •	Saliency maps mentioned in the paper can be download from [here](https://pan.baidu.com/s/1S2ZT1AGqW0CfwaGFmubbbQ) [code: wl4s]
 •	The saliency results can be evaluated by using the tool in [Matlab](http://dpfan.net/d3netbenchmark/)

 ## Citation